 In theory, only a ranked event has the potential to be reported for an opted-out iOS user.
 And the higher that event is ranked, the greater the possibility that it will be reported when executed.

-I’m running a Reach The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve. to a very warm audience to promote my 10 Tips free opt-in lead magnet.
+I’m running a Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More to a very warm audience to promote my 10 Tips free opt-in lead magnet.
 One of my columns is for the Complete Registration standard event.
 Facebook reports 51 registrations.

 However, I added a column for registrations for the specific opt-in I’m promoting as well using a custom conversion.
 There, Facebook is reporting only 39.
 Where are the other 12?